maximelefrancois86/aws-cloud-lab3/README.md

 ### The Worker
 File : [EC2Worker.java](https://github.com/maxant38/aws-cloud-lab3/blob/master/src/main/java/emse/EC2Worker.java)
 The Worker is responsible for :
--wait for a message from the Client
+-	wait for a message from the Client

--once the message is received with the name of the file to process, read the file -calculate (a) the Total Number of Sales, (b) the Total Amount Sold and (c) the Average Sold per country and per product -write a file in the cloud
+-	once the message is received with the name of the file to process, read the file

+-	calculate (a) the Total Number of Sales, (b) the Total Amount Sold and (c) the Average Sold per country and per product

+-	write a file in the cloud

--send a message with the name of the file to the Client -wait for another message
+-	send a message with the name of the file to the Client

+-	wait for another message

 Other Classes used in the Worker component :